Results of GSK and AstraZeneca trials may widen ovarian cancer drug use

 Both companies, which are competing to burnish their oncology credentials, showed that not just the small group of women with mutated BRCA genes can benefit as the results also covered the full variety of ovarian cancer.

 Many cancer cells have a limited ability to make DNA repairs during cell division, as healthy cells would.
-This feature makes tumors genetically volatile and helps them develop resistance to treatment over time.
+This feature makes tumours genetically volatile and helps them develop resistance to treatment over time.

 Drugmakers try to use that to their advantage with PARP inhibitors, which block what is left of the DNA repair mechanism so cancer cells fail to replicate.
 Mutated BRCA genes make the DNA repair particularly weak, which is why PARP inhibitors have been approved already for that subgroup.